Transit Oriented Districts: A Catalyst for Integrated Communities

 Course Preview

-Panelists discuss cities around the world of joyful, walkable, kid and elder-friendly neighborhoods designed around major transit hubs.
-Presenters also evaluate how Seattle’s Sound Transit’s strategies for leveraging surplus land and real estate assets support equitable TOD, including the implementation of the 80-80-80 policy for affordable housing.
+Panelists discuss cities with joyful, walkable, kid- and elder-friendly neighborhoods designed around major transit hubs throughout the world.
+Presenters also evaluate how Seattle’s Sound Transit strategies for leveraging surplus land and real estate assets support equitable TOD, including the implementation of the 80-80-80 policy for affordable housing.

 (This continuing education course is licensed for viewing to a single individual.
 For discounted group viewing rates, please email Melissa@aecKnowledge.com or call 415.755.3058.)